 Other instructions/information that attendees must be aware of should be provided in the meeting agenda.

-Note: There is no standard duration for a meeting; therefore, it can either be long/short.
-A long meeting can last a day or more.
-This is especially common for formal meetings that are known to have away days.
-This, therefore, makes it important to indicate breaks in the meeting agenda.
-Short meetings may also have broken; however, these breaks are often provided to allow attendees to discuss points made in the meeting among themselves.
+There is no standard duration for a meeting; therefore, it can either be long/short.
+A long one can last a day or more.
+This is especially common for formal ones that are known to have away days.
+Therefore, it is important to indicate breaks.
+Short meetings may also have breaks; however, these breaks are often provided to allow attendees to discuss points among themselves.

 Samples for Help

-Following are a few meeting agenda templates and samples that may help you understand the structure of the meeting agenda:
+Following are a few templates and samples that may help you understand the structure of the meeting agenda:

 Outline a Meeting Agenda

-Outlining a meeting agenda can help create an order for tackling each topic, ensuring that none is neglected.
-A meeting organizer should begin his outline before the meeting starts to help ensure that several agenda drafts are made and sent to attendees.
+Outlining an agenda can help create an order for tackling each topic, ensuring that everything is addressed.
+The organizer should begin his outline before the meeting starts to help ensure that several drafts are made and sent to attendees.

 When writing an outline, the organizer should ensure the following: